UK to infect healthy volunteers in vaccine research trial - Up News Info

 Human challenge studies have been previously used to develop vaccines for diseases including typhoid, cholera and malaria.

-Imperial College London said Tuesday that the study, involving volunteers aged 18 to 30, would be conducted in partnership with the government’s Department for Business, Energy and Industrial Strategy, the Royal Free London NHS Foundation Trust and hVIVO, a company that has experience conducting challenge studies.
-The government plans to invest 33.6 million pounds ($43.4 million) in the research.
+Imperial College London said on Tuesday that the study, involving volunteers aged 18 to 30, would be conducted in partnership with the government’s Department for Business, Energy and Industrial Strategy, the Royal Free London NHS Foundation Trust and hVIVO, a company that has experience conducting challenge studies.
+The government plans to invest £33.6 million pounds ($61.7 million) in the research.

-Before any research begins, the study will be considered by regulators and the NHS Health Research Authority.

 Tens of thousands of volunteers around the world have already signed up to participate in more traditional trials of COVID-19 vaccines.
 Critics of challenge studies question the need to expose healthy people to the virus when the disease remains widespread and vaccine development is moving quickly.